 We’re planning to plant thousands of trees over the coming years and you can find out more about our Wild about Trees project by reading these reports:

-The project got off to a great start, with two community planting days held over the February half-term with the specific aim of fighting climate change.
+The project got off to a great start, with two community planting days held in February 2019, with the specific aim of fighting climate change.
 Hundreds of people braved the rain and cold to plant a grand total of 1,200 whips – 500 trees in the field below the allotment site on Birchill Lane and around 700 trees at Weylands.

-We planted native UK tree and shrub species including common oak, rowan, wild cherry, beech, silver birch as well as shrubs such as hawthorn and guelder rose.
-Have a look at the galleries further down the page to see the many happy volunteers planting their trees.
+We planted native UK tree and shrub species including common oak, rowan, wild cherry, beech and silver birch as well as shrubs such as hawthorn and guelder rose.
+Watch a film of our planting days here.

 - Trees to create shade will be planted along part of the children’s play area.